Applying complex gestures to a SwiftUI view

 }

 And that’s it!
-If the release is done within the view bounds, we call releaseInsideAction otherwise we call releaseOutsideAction.
+If the release is done within the view, we call releaseInsideAction otherwise we call releaseOutsideAction.
 With this in place, our gesture button is done.
-Let’s wrap up!

 Conclusion

 GestureButton lets you handle multiple gestures with a single button.
-You can detect presses, relases outside and inside, long presses, double taps, trigger repeating actions etc. all with a single DragGesture.
+You can detect many different type of gestures, using a single DragGesture.

 I have added GestureButton to my SwiftUIKit library.
 You can find the source code here.
 If you decide to give it a try, I’d be very interested in hearing what you think.